 - Cocoa powder: I recommend using natural, unsweetened cocoa powder.
 You could also use dutch processed cocoa powder if you prefer.

-- Dark or milk chocolate chunks: I like to get a block of chocolate and chop it up by hand.
-The irregular chocolate chunks help make each cookie extra chunky.
+- Chocolate chunks: I like to use a block of dark chocolate (between 50-70% cocoa) and chop it up by hand.
+The irregular-sized chocolate chunks help make each cookie extra gooey.

 - Extra flour: We also add a little extra flour to combat too much spreading – but make sure you measure it using a kitchen scale so you use the exact right amount.
 Too much flour and your cookies will be dry.